haptava/heroku-example/README.md

    * [DynoWatcherMXBean][dynowatchermxbean] on the worker dyno platform MBeanServer
    * [DynoMXBean][dynomxbean] on the worker dyno platform MBeanServer

-* Registers itself with the DynoWatcherServer, which assigns it a unique name.
+* Registers itself with the [DynoWatcherServer][dynowatcherserver], which assigns it a unique name.
 The DynoWatcher also registers a
 [Dyno MBean][dynombean] for each web dyno.